eljonny/TestCPP/README.md

  build-debug or build-release):
  - `cpack -G DEB`
  - `cpack -G RPM`

+If you are building on Windows, the build supports generating MSI packages.
+To build those (make sure you have the WiX toolkit installed first), run the following command from the CMake build directory:
+ - `cpack -G WIX`

 Both Windows and Linux builds also support generating a zip package by running the following command from the CMake